KevinAllenWiegand/ffxiv-fashion-report-v2/README.md

 ## Running unit tests

-Normally you would run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io); however, I have not written/updated any tests beyond the default test files that `ng generate` make.
+Normally you would run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io); however, I have not written/updated any tests beyond the default test files that `ng generate` makes.

 So just don't run them.